Police Special Operation Department: History

 İbrahim Şahin was head of the Department until being forced to resign in 1996 over the Susurluk scandal.
 Ayhan Çarkın was a notable member of the department in the 1990s.

+Organisation

+The force consists of 22,000 personnel, more than a thousand of whom are women.

+It is also deployed as part of the Turkish occupation of northern Syria.

 Training

 To qualify for PÖH, an applicant must: